Courtesy IU Archives

 - Personal Statement and Letters of Addendum

 - Letters of Recommendation for Prelaw Students: Who/How to Ask, Guidelines for Writers

 - How to Get Your LOR to the Law Schools (you must do so using your CAS account)

 - Information about HPPLC's Partnership with Interfolio (a commercial credentials management organization)

 Additional Resources for Prelaw Students and Applicants

 - Admissions Information (based on your LSAT score and GPA)

-- Application Resources (Book of Law School Lists, Who's Recruiting at the Law Schools, etc.)
+- Application Resources (Book of Law School Specialty Lists, Joint Degrees, Study Abroad Programs, etc.)

-- Relevant Articles Concerning Law School, Admissions, Employment, etc.
+- Relevant Journal/Newspaper Articles Concerning Law School, Admissions, Employment, etc.

 High School Students and Parents